brianglass/anastasis/README.md

     python cleanup.py

-The script will convert the files in the 'original' directory to new markdown files in the 'files' directory.
+The script will convert the files in the _original_ directory to new markdown files in the _files_ directory.

 Work in Progress
 ================